Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-in-2022-jake-and-zan.html.markdown

 date: 2022-04-27T11:47:24.724Z
 cover_image: /images/uploads/jake_zan_testimonials_sm.jpg
-summary: '"Whatever the temptation to fly, however inconvenient it sometimes is for my long-suffering musical colleagues, we have chosen to say no."'
+summary: '"Whatever the temptation to fly, however inconvenient it sometimes is for our long-suffering musical colleagues, we have chosen to say no."'
 author: FlightFree UK
 read_time_minute: 5
 ---